K-ash-ish/chat-app/Readme.md

 - Developed using ReactJS, Supabase, TailwindCss.

-* Used supabase for the first time for this project.
+* Used supabase for the first time while building this project.

 ![](chrome-capture-2023-2-24.gif)